Postgraduate research courses in International Relations

 St Andrews scholarships

-Two fully-funded (fees and stipend) doctoral scholarships to support students in any discipline who hold a Bachelors degree from the University of St Andrews and meet certain criteria.
+A fully-funded (fees and stipend) doctoral scholarship to support a student in any discipline who meets certain widening access criteria.

 External funding opportunities